elvis-pan/elvis-pan.github.io/_posts/2021-02-26-coursereview.md

   - I started treating 15-295 as a club for entertainment rather than a course.
 Competitive programming and algorithms are awesome!
 - 40240432 Formal Languages and Automata (Tsinghua University)
   - A required CS theory course for CS majors at THU.
 The content should be similar to 15-453 *Formal Languages, Automata, and Computability*, and covers more in depth than 15-251 at CMU.
-  - Actually I don't need to take a CS course, but I want to experience the best computer science education in China and compare it with CMU.
-But I do want to make things easier since I have so much things to do this semester, so I choose a topic that I should be more familiar with than Tsinghua students since they didn't take intro to TCS courses.

 **Other commitments:** ML Research @ MultiComp Lab, Tsinghua University host institution program, Codeforces competitions.